-- On-base parking discounts: Garaging vehicles on-base ensures vehicle safety, and, with USAA Auto Insurance, customers can get policy discounts for parking at work.
+On-base parking discounts: Garaging vehicles on-base ensures vehicle safety, and with USAA Auto Insurance, customers can get policy discounts for parking at work.

-- Top customer service: USAA Auto Insurance received the highest possible rating for their customer advocacy, according to a survey hosted by Forrester Research Inc.
+Top customer service: USAA Auto Insurance received the highest possible rating for their customer advocacy, according to a survey hosted by Forrester Research Inc.

-- All-in-one service: Members can use the USAA Auto Circle to locate, obtain financing and insure their new car.
+All-in-one service: Members can use the USAA Auto Circle to locate, obtain financing and insure their new car.
 This process can help them save at every step of the way.

-- No charge flexible payments: Many insurance companies charge policyholders a fee for monthly payment structures, but USAA Auto Insurance offers flexible payments at no charge.
+No charge flexible payments: Many insurance companies charge policyholders a fee for monthly payment structures, but USAA Auto Insurance offers flexible payments at no charge.

-- Best for Active duty military, retired military and new drivers.
+Best for: Active duty military, retired military and new drivers.

-USAA Auto Insurance Company Profile
+USAA Auto Insurance Company Information

 - Company Name: